embEDUx/documentation/src/background/evaluation/rootfs.md

 performance limitations and overhead, due to the following reasons:

-* Target Linux-Kernel required for the virtual machine In order to run a virtual machine, a kernel that supports executing in the target system must be configured and compiled using a cross-toolchain.
+* Target Linux-Kernel required for the virtual machine

+    In order to run a virtual machine, a kernel that supports executing in the target system must be configured and compiled using a cross-toolchain.
 The preperation of the kernel for the virtual machine shall not be covered in the RootFS evaluation.

 * No multi-core support for ARM architectures

+    While **Qemu** supports the simulation of multiple ARM-CPU-cores inside the virtual machine, it does not use more than one processor on the host.
+    Multicore build machines can therefore not be fully utilized by single virtual ARM machines.

 * [Bugs in the 9p-fs filesystem](https://bugs.launchpad.net/qemu/+bug/1336794)